 The data doesn't support it.

-When sellers under pressure spray and pray, sending more proposals, answering more RFP's, opening more opportunities, pushing harder...qualification breaks down.
+When sellers under pressure spray and pray, sending more proposals, answering more RFPs, opening more opportunities, pushing harder, and qualification breaks down.
 Pipeline volume goes up, pipeline quality goes down, and forecast accuracy becomes guesswork.
 The problem compounds.

-• Diagnose first.
-Get an unbiased view of where your sellers actually are, their propensity and capability for different types of conversations, before you design any intervention.
+Diagnose first.
+Get an unbiased view of where your sellers actually are — their propensity and capability for different types of conversations, before you design any intervention.
+Pair that with an honest assessment of whether your team even knows who they should be talking to in the first place.

-• Build the right habits in the right sequence.
+Build the right habits in the right sequence.
 Knowing what good looks like is not the same as doing it.
 Doing it once is not the same as embedding it.
-The transformation programmes that stick are the ones that take sellers through all three stages.
+The transformation programmes that stick are the ones that take sellers through all three stages, knowing, doing, and embedding, with manager-led reinforcement at every step.

 The Proof Is in the Pipeline